tnware/django-auth-adfs/docs/token_lifecycle.rst

 **Delegated Access vs. Application Access**:
     There are two primary ways an application can access resources in Azure AD/ADFS:

     * **Application Access**: The application accesses resources directly with its own identity, not on behalf of a user.
-This is used for background processes, daemons, or server-to-server scenarios.

     * **Delegated Access**: The application accesses resources on behalf of a signed-in user.
-The permissions are delegated from the user to the application, and the application operates within the constraints of the user's permissions.

 **Regular Access Token**:
     The token obtained during authentication with ADFS.
-This token is typically scoped to your application and can be used to:

-    * Access your own application's resources
-    * Access resources that trust your application directly
-    * Exchange for an OBO token to access Microsoft Graph API with delegated permissions

 **OBO (On-Behalf-Of) Token**:
     The OBO flow is specifically designed for delegated access scenarios where your application needs to access resources (like Microsoft Graph) on behalf of the authenticated user.

     The middleware handles this exchange automatically when OBO token storage is enabled.

+For more information on the different types of permissions, see `the Microsoft documentation <https://learn.microsoft.com/en-us/entra/identity-platform/permissions-consent-overview>`_.